 Conclusion: Classifying basements as “conditioned” or “unconditioned” can be challenging in existing homes and as a result is often left to the discretion of the auditor.
 The final classification can have a significant impact on the compliance of homes with the weatherization standard as multiple measures address basement insulation and the designation of a basement as “conditioned” or “unconditioned” influences the results of diagnostic tests (i.e., air and duct leakage tests).

 Recommendation: The EEB should consider the best way to address basements in the weatherization standard.
 The current standard suggests that homeowners should insulate the frame floor separating a conditioned first floor from an unconditioned basement.
 In some cases, this suggestion may be contradictory to sound building science.
 Additionally, there may be limited cost-effective savings from insulation retrofits in these cases as the temperature change is typically not that dramatic between a first floor and a basement.
-Moreover, insulation installation in these applications can be challenging due to wiring and plumbing penetrations.
+Moreover, insulation installation in these applications can be challenging due to wiring, plumbing penetrations and access stairways.

 Conclusion: It is nearly impossible for an auditor to verify the presence, type, and R-value of slab insulation in existing homes.